PhuocLocloKi/toyarsenal-3d/README.md

 - Automatically fires glowing **laser energy projectiles** from the barrel muzzle.
 - Simulates realistic **casing ejection** with golden bullet shells spinning and dropping from the chamber.
 - Triggers a pulsing **Muzzle Flash Flare** at the tip of the barrel with every shot.
-- Emits an expanding concentric **Energy Shockwave** from the core of the súng every 3 shots.
+- Emits an expanding concentric **Energy Shockwave** from the core of the gun every 3 shots.

 ### 🎯 3.
 High-Tech Tactical HUD Overlay
 - A holographic **Laser Scan Line** sweeping vertically down the weapon chassis.